mutairimjd/Udagram-Microservices/README.md

 ![SetupInstalltion](screenshots/BuildImages.png)

-List your Images to check if they have been built:
+List your docker images to check if they have been built:
 `docker images`

 ![SetupInstalltion](screenshots/ListImages.png)